BDonat2001/mitlab2/README.md

 Something listed an examples for the task:
 * This is an unordered list row
-1. And this is an ordered list item
+1. And this is an ordered list item and has the index of 1.